-EMA roof engineers can inspect and perform roof inspections on any roof system including concrete roofs, gravel and shingled roofs.
+EMA roof engineers can inspect and perform roof inspections on any roof system including concrete, gravel and shingled roofs.
 After hurricanes, or natural disasters including lightening strikes the roof may get damaged.
 That is where we send our professional engineers and inspectors to do a thorough inspections of roofing and intent of damages for insurance claim purpose and repairs.

-We also perform various structural roofing inspections including initial tig-tag , structural in progress and structural final inspections for shingled, tile roofs.
+We also perform various structural roof engineers inspections including initial tig-tag , structural in progress and structural final inspections for shingled, tile roofs.
 We also perform roof static uplift test TAS-105, TAS-106, Bell Chamber (TAS-124), Thermal Imaging etc. Various Services are performed and a Sealed and Signed report is prepared for the client.